BMCAutismFriendly/SHARE-Space/README.md

 ##  Admin Workflow Notes

-- Admins are **not notified automatically** when new letters are submitted.
+- Admins are **notified automatically** when new letters are submitted.
-- It is recommended to **check the admin dashboard regularly** to review and approve pending letters.
+- It is recommended to still **check the admin dashboard regularly** to review and approve pending letters.

 ---